 How?
 Have the full package, ready to go, on Day 1:

-- An 80% Complete Team.
+- An 80% Complete Team – Relative to Your Stage.
 Just because you and your cofounder are great, that’s not enough.
 You need about an 80% complete team in SaaS.
 If it’s for a real VC round, then the components are: Sales lead, Marketing lead, Product lead, Engineering lead.
 You can wear multiple hats in the beginning.
 But you need 3/4 of these covered, one way or another.
 One gap is OK, you can fill it later, with the capital.
 But 2 is too many.
 And make it clear how you have the bases covered — with experience.
 You may have a key missing piece here.
 If so, go bring that piece onto the team now, if you can.
 Or at least, make it clear a search is underway and you know what you are looking for.

 - A Clear Path to $100m+ in ARR.
 Using comps in particular.
 Explain how — if the stars align — there’s a clear path to a $100m+ business.
 Not sayin’ it’s easy, or that you have it all figured out now.
 Of course you don’t.
 But a clear path.
 With comps.
 Explain it crisply, in 1 slide, in 20 seconds.